zowe/zac/meetings/2019-01-30/Agenda.md

 [ ] Steven Horsman
 [ ] Petr
 [ ] Paul Newton
+[X] Usman Haider

 ## Recording can be found here:

 ## Issues to be discussed on 2019-01-30
 1.0 Release Updates
-- ZSS  - Are all updates complete?
+- ZSS  - Are all updates complete?  @jp sent a request for a code scan to Steve Winslow.
+Vote, no objections to Irek being owner of ZSS
 - Zowe 1.0 Status
   - Binary distribution and LLC update @jmertic
+  - Release process to explain the provenance of the documents.
+Work on process.
-  - Release documents updated today with new information from John
+  - Release documents updated today with new information from John's comments - @hogstrom
   - LLC creation for Zowe  - to address the legal issues around binaries and legal risks.
 Series LLCs.
 This will include EULA terms for no warranty terms. + John to update
 - Artifactory license renewal & transition to Nexus.
   - Based on binaries, perhaps we renew this for 1-year ?
+  - @mark / @jack to work with Allison
+  - Installer, @winchester, some updates to the doc.
+Approximate delivery for the ZSS repos will be after Steve Winslow provides feedback.

+- 1.0 Marketing activities.

 - Housekeeping
   - Please review all open issues and make updates as appropriate.

+- Project goal to be indpendent from all non-OMP infra sans z/OS instances

 ### Updates